NathanPalileo-Aderant/i-hate-the-message-file/README.md

 1. **Detects changes** to the message file in PRs
 2. **Compares versions** between base branch and PR branch
 3. **Categorizes changes** into Added, Removed, and Modified messages
-4. **Generates an AI summary** using Claude to explain what changed in plain English
+4. **Generates AI-powered style suggestions** using Claude to check new messages against formatting guidelines
-5. **Posts a PR comment** with both the summary and detailed diff tables
+5. **Posts a PR comment** with style suggestions and detailed diff tables

 ## Setup

 ### 1. Add the Anthropic API Key Secret

-The AI summary feature requires an Anthropic API key:
+The AI style suggestions feature requires an Anthropic API key:

 1. Go to your repository on GitHub
 2. Navigate to **Settings** → **Secrets and variables** → **Actions**